Hesperian Health Guides

 Mental Health Emergency

-When someone’s thinking and perceptions cause them to want to hurt themselves or others, it becomes an emergency and they need help quickly.
+When someone’s thinking and perceptions make them want to hurt themselves or others, this is an emergency and they need help quickly.
 As with any other emergency, first try to check breathing, stop any bleeding, and check for other physical injuries.
-Then reassuring, calming and comforting a person having a mental health emergency can save lives.
+Then reassuring, calming, and comforting a person having a mental health emergency can save lives.

 If someone says he wants to hurt himself or others, believe him.